sac001/sac001.github.io/README.md

-These two pub keys are meant as universal OpenPGP pub keys, so that WKD users do not have to reveal their real email address and can use such universal pub keys als for other channels and tasks, besides email.
+These two pub keys are meant as universal OpenPGP pub keys, so that WKD users do not have to reveal their real email address and can use such universal pub keys also for other channels and tasks, besides email.